AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ### Creating a document

-The `insert_one` method is used to insert a document into a collection.
+The `insert_one` method is used to insert a document into a container.
 The document is a dictionary object.

 ```python
 # Insert the JSON into the database, and retrieve the inserted/generated ID